ma-sharifi/recipeapi/how_to_test.md

 #### 1. User /v1/users
 1. Issue a bearer token.
 * **POST**`/v1/users/login` HTTP Status: 200
 * Note: API get the username from this token and it effects on its queries.
+Queries of recipe have username as parameter.
+* Note: For test different user, you can provide 2 different Bearer Token (JWT) with different username.

 #### 2. Recipe /v1/recipes
 1. Users can create(add) recipe.